atlascoder/lsb_init/README.md

 * Mandriva
 * ...

+Please check if your system is LSB compliant before.

 #### Running under root or sudo

-As far as the gem creates system-level scripts - it requires for root access.
+As far as the tool creates system-level scripts - it requires for root access.

 #### Customer's project should have **Gemfile** (should use the `bundler` gem)

 The lsb_init gem provides CLI utility `lsb_init_ruby` which is looking for the Gemfile to define the root-path of project.

-The `lsb_init_ruby` performs search of Gemfile from the directory it was called and up by directory tree till `/`.
+The `lsb_init_ruby` performs search of Gemfile from the directory it was called and looks up by directory tree till found or got `/`.
 It means that `lsb_init_ruby` will work properly even being ran from project's subdirectory.

-But be sure that you are in proper directory before running `lsb_init_ruby`, because **it generates LSB Init scripts for the the project's root when first facing of a Gemfile on its search going to the `/` path**.
+Be sure that the current path is proper before running `lsb_init_ruby`, because **it generates LSB Init scripts for the the project's root when first facing of a Gemfile on its search going to the `/` path**.

 ###